DUNE/dune-justin/docs/justin_command.man_page.md

                   whether the files are  passed  to  the  next  stage  within  the request,  and  then  the dataset, scope, and files pattern them- selves.

-           show-storages [--rse-name NAME]
-                  Shows information about Rucio Storage  Elements  cached  in  the justIN  Database,  optionally  limiting  output  to a single RSE using its name.
-Each line of the output consists of the RSE name followed  by  the  occupancy fraction obtained from Rucio in the range 0.0 to 1.0, and the Read, Write and Delete availability of the  RSE from Rucio, and whether the RSE will be included in the default list for output files.

-           show-sites-storages [--site-name NAME] [--rse-name NAME]
-                  Shows information about the distances of Rucio storage  elements relative  to  sites, optionally limited to the given site and/or RSE.
-Each line of the output gives the site name, RSE name,  and then their relative distance between 0 (same site) and 100 (max- imally remote).

            show-files [--request-id ID] [--stage-id ID] [--file-did DID]